HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-05-11-generating-the-right-data.md

 published: true
 ---

 One thing that often causes people problems is figuring out how to generate the right data to fit their data model.
 You can start with just generating strings and integers, but eventually you want to be able to generate objects from your domain model.
-Hypothesis provides a lot of tools to help you build data as you want it, but sometimes the choice can be a bit overwhelming.
+Hypothesis provides a lot of tools to help you build the data you want, but sometimes the choice can be a bit overwhelming.

 Here's a worked example to walk you through some of the details and help you get to grips with how to use them.